mpenet/alia/README.md

 ```

 Alia supports hayt query direct execution, if you pass a non-compiled
-query, it will be compiled and cached (works for raw queries only atm).
+query, it will be compiled and cached, this works for raw queries only atm,
+on a LU cache with a threshold of 100 (the cache function is user
+settable), so to be used carefully.

 Ex:
 ```clojure